Keith Wrightson

-Keith Edwin Wrightson, FBA, FRHistS (born 22 March 1948) is a British historian who specialises in early modern England.
+Keith Edwin Wrightson, FBA, FRHistS (born 22 March 1948) is an English historian who specialises in early modern England.

 Early life and education

 Wrightson was born on 22 March 1948 in Croxdale, County Durham, England.
 He was educated at Dame Allan's School, an all-boys private school in Newcastle upon Tyne, England.
 He studied history at Fitzwilliam College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1970 and a Doctor of Philosophy (PhD) degree in 1974.
 His doctoral thesis was titled "The Puritan reformation of manners, with special reference to the counties of Lancashire and Essex, 1640-1660".

 Academic career

-Wrightson began his academic career as a research fellow in history at Fitzwilliam College, Cambridge from 1972 to 1975.
+Wrightson began his academic career as a research fellow in history at Fitzwilliam College from 1972 to 1975.
 He then moved to the University of St Andrews where he was a lecturer in modern history from 1975 to 1984.
-He returned to Cambridge in 1984 having been elected a fellow of Jesus College, Cambridge and appointed a university lecturer in history.
+He returned to Cambridge in 1984 having been elected a fellow of Jesus College and appointed a university lecturer in history.
 He was promoted to Reader in English Social History in 1993 and to Professor of Social History in 1998.

 Wrightson has taught at the University of St Andrews, University of Cambridge and Yale University.

 Wrightson is currently the Randolph W. Townsend Professor of History at Yale University.